CODE OF CIVILITY

 - Acknowledge and reinforce the behavioral/social expectations.

-- Establish and use consistent, equitable consequences for problem behaviors.
+- Establish and use consistent, equitable consequences that are aligned to the function of the student’s behavior.

 - Collect and record when, where, why and to whom disciplinary interventions are given to make informed decisions about resources and assistance.